September 6, 2017

 The Heartland booklet doubts that there will be more extreme weather events (floods, storms, droughts, etc.) as the planet warms: “Basic meteorological science suggests a warmer world would experience fewer storms and weather extremes, as indeed has been the case in recent years. … The commonly held perception that twentieth century warming was accompanied by an increase in extreme weather events is a misconception fostered by excessive media attention and has no basis in facts.”
 The “basic meteorological science” to which they refer appears to be backed up only by the following statement: “Air temperature variability decreases as mean air temperature rises, on all time scales.”
 The booklet simply ignores such meteorological facts as the following: warmer oceans serve as breeding grounds for more severe hurricanes and cyclones; warmer air holds more water vapor, leading to more severe rainfall during storms; storm surges superimposed on rising sea levels lead to more severe flooding in coastal regions.

 The occurrence of recent “once-per-century” or “once-per-millennium” storms, such as Hurricanes Katrina, Sandy and, most recently, Harvey – and the enormous damage they have wrought, respectively, in New Orleans, New York and New Jersey, and Houston – should be taken as early warning signs ignored at our own considerable risk.
-As for the Heartland booklet’s claim of no basis in facts, this ignores evidence such as Fig. 28, showing the number of annual disasters in North America through the period from 1980 to 2013, as compiled by reinsurance company Munich RE.
-While the frequency of geophysical events, such as earthquakes and volcanoes, has been fairly steady over this period, extreme meteorological, hydrological and climatological events have more than doubled in frequency as the planet has warmed.
+As for the Heartland booklet’s claim of no basis in facts, this ignores evidence such as Fig. 28, showing the number of annual natural disasters worldwide through the period from 1980 to 2017, as compiled by reinsurance company Munich RE.
+While the frequency of geophysical events, such as earthquakes and volcanoes, has been fairly steady over this period, extreme meteorological, hydrological and climatological events have tripled in frequency as the planet has warmed and sea levels have risen.
 As the Heartland booklet points out elsewhere, correlation does not prove causation, but it sure gives food for thought.

 As evidence to support their claim that human activity is not causing extreme heat waves, the Heartland authors include Fig. 29, which shows that the average number of daily high temperatures recorded in the U.S. above 100°F does not seem to have grown in the late 20th century.
 The plot includes data only for the U.S., while the global trend is quite different.
 And furthermore, Fig. 29 actually makes the point that human activity can cause extreme weather.
 Days above 100°F in the U.S. have traditionally been dominated by the American southwest, which experienced a Dust Bowl accounting for the peak years in the mid-1930’s in Fig. 29.
 Human impact on the Dust Bowl has been summarized as follows: “poor land use practices and many years of intense drought contributed to these heat waves by depleting soil moisture and reducing the moderating effects of evaporation.”